-Our events are advertised by house-to-house fliers and on big boards outside the shop.
+Events are advertised on this website, by house-to-house fliers and on big boards outside the shop.
 Usually, when tickets are required for events they are held in the shop.
-The Society events are advertised and reported in the village newsletter, run by Beth Timms.

-Every Christmas the village gathers round the tree outside the shop for Carol Singing with a brass band.
+A week or so before Christmas the village gathers round the tree outside the shop for an hour for Carol Singing with a brass band.

-The Society supports the Monday Club, which is run for the older members and is organised by George Englefield.
+The Society supports the Monday Club, which is run for the older villagers and is organised by George Englefield.
 The club meets monthly for tea and a talk during the winter months.

 The Village Society joins forces with the Flower Show committee to help out at the biggest annual village event - the Flower Show on August bank holiday Saturday.
 We run the tea tent and help clear up the field the following day.
 This event needs plenty of muscle for the best part of a week - everyone is invited to join in and help out.